CS-271/CS-271.github.io/reading.md

 Here are some guidelines about what we will expect from you in this class:

 **How to read and discuss a paper:**
-When you read a research paper, you should ask yourself what the *contribution of the paper* is and *analyze its contribution*.
+When you read a research paper, you should extract and analyze the *contribution of the paper*.
+A *contribution* is given if another researcher can learn something new and important from the work that is applicable to other scenarios.
 Here are some main pointers to keep in mind, especially for your written summary:

 * What is the research problem the paper attempts to address?
 What is the motivation?
 * What are the claimed contributions of the authors?
 What do you consider to be the main contribution?
 (In many cases this hopefully overlaps, but there might be some cases where you feel differently.)